stellar/js-stellar-wallets/README.md

 - Encrypting and storing secret keys
 - Transferring funds to and from the Stellar network

+Some things the library will try to do well:

+- Useful type definitions
+- Consistent, descriptive names
+- Do rote tasks automatically for the user
+- Provide one obvious, streamlined way of accomplishing each task

+This is not an attempt to replace `stellar-sdk`, it's meant to provide a better API in some areas (data-fetching, transfers) and new functionality in others (key management).

 ## Fetching and formatting data

 Our library's goal is to provide typed, consistently-named Stellar data through